 A second limitation is the depth of available empirical studies, which also varies regarding the contingency factors discussed in this article.
 Firm size and service diversification have been studied extensively regarding PSFs and other organizations.
-On the contrary, the effects of values and beliefs of professionals on firm governance is a rather new research area.
-In addition to the more commonly proposed distinction between professional and commercial values in the PSF literature, we suggested to extend studies to explore empirically the nature and impact of entrepreneurial values.
+On the contrary, how values and beliefs of professionals affect firm governance constitute a rather new research area.
+In addition to the more commonly proposed distinction between professional and commercial values in the PSF literature, we suggest to extend studies to explore empirically the nature and impact of entrepreneurial values.

 From a managerial perspective, our configurations serve an important heuristic function in providing practitioners with design-repertoires.
-These general design-repertoires (a configuration is such a design repertoire) can be translated and customized to the contextspecific conditions of a unique firm at hand (van Aken 2004).
-As the world of PSFs is changing, our study may serve the management of PSFs to determine how their firm's governance model should be adapted in order to respond to new conditions.
+These general design-repertoires (a configuration is such a design repertoire) can be translated and customized to the context-specific conditions of a unique firm at hand (van Aken 2004).
+As the world of PSFs is changing and as PSFs are moving through different stages of development, our study may serve managers to evaluate how their firm's governance model should be adapted in order to respond to new emerging conditions.